 This is because coconut oil acts as a moisturiser on dry and damaged skin.
 Its antibacterial properties make it an ideal Ayurvedic treatment for eczema on hands that keeps infections and inflammation away.

 All you need to do is apply coconut oil regularly on your skin to benefit and aid this issue.
-Alternatively, you can also try out pure virgin coconut oil by Cocosoul to have an excellent effect on your skin and protect your skin from eczema symptoms.
+Coconut based oil has an excellent effect on your skin and protects your skin from eczema symptoms.

 Using Shea butter has proven to bring enormous benefits to people dealing with such skin problems.